 (9/22) — 17:16 PDT — SAN BRUNO — The San Mateo County Coroner’s Office positively identified the remains of three people discovered in a San Bruno home that was consumed by flames in a fiery Sept.
 9 natural gas line eruption, raising the death toll in the explosion to 7.

 The Coroner’s office said Gregory Bullis, 50, his mother, Lavonne Bullis, 82; and his son, William Bullis, 17 perished at their home at 1690 Claremont Drive when an underground Pacific Gas and Electric Co. gas line exploded and a firestorm tore through their hilly subdivision.

-DNA testing was used to identify two of the bodies, according to the coroner’s office.
-Their remains were collected last Saturday when cadaver dogs combed through the damage, searching for victims of the deadly explosion.
+The DNA testing was used to identify two of the bodies, according to the coroner’s office.
+Learn more here on DNA tests and kits Their remains were collected last Saturday when cadaver dogs combed through the damage, searching for victims of the deadly explosion.

 - RELATED: Victims of fiery San Bruno explosion identified (9/10)

 - INTERACTIVE MAP: Homes destroyed, damaged by San Bruno fire

 - AS IT HAPPENED: San Bruno gas explosion kills at least three, damages hundreds of homes

 Four other people, including Jacqueline Greig, 44, and her daughter Janessa, 13; Jessica Morales, 20, and Elizabeth Torres, 81, were killed in the blast.